EOSIO/eosjs-keygen/API.md

 <a name="module_Keystore..Keystore..logout"></a>

 #### Keystore~logout()
-Removes any saved keys on disk and clears keys in memory.
+Removes all saved keys on disk and clears keys in memory.
 Call only when
     the user chooses "logout."
 Do not call when the application exits.

 **Kind**: inner method of [<code>Keystore</code>](#module_Keystore..Keystore)